 This exception pertains to existing cars that are made accessible to comply with the "one-car-per-train" rule.
 Generally, existing cars cannot be coordinated with the platform to the degree that new cars can.
 Even if feasible, retrofitting existing cars to meet the requirements for new cars could be very expensive.
 Consequently, this exception allows a greater and more easily achievable horizontal gap and vertical tolerance.
 These cars need to be aligned with the platform at new stations or key stations so that the horizontal gap does not exceed 4 inches and the vertical tolerance is less than 2 inches.
 While the Board does not consider such a gap to be desirable, such cars will eventually be phased out as new cars are added to the system.

-HORIZON TAL AND VERTICAL TOLERANCES NEW STATION S KEY (EXISTING) STATION S NEW CARS 3" horizontal gap 5/8" vertical tolerance 3" horizontal gap (1 door) 1-1/ 2" vertical tolerance RETROFITTED CARS 4" horizontal gap 2" vertical tolerance 4" horizontal gap (1 door) 2" vertical tolerance
+NEW EXISTING STATION S STATION S NEW CARS 3" horizontal gap 3"horizontal gap 5/8" vertical tolerance 1-1/2" vertical tolerance RETROFITTED 4" horizontal gap 4"horizontal gap CARS 2" vertical tolerance 2" vertical tolerance